git-077-Rvraj/GeeksforGeeks-Homepage-UI/README.md

 ## GFG homepage
 A UI designed for the the homepage for geeksforgeeks website.

-## Installation
-To install, simply clone this repository & run the following command yarn or npm install, this will install all the dependencies for you.

 ## Running Project
 To run this project locally, copy the full index path and run it on the chrome